Conservatory/mboxstats/README.md

 Since mboxstats doesn't have its own README, I made this one based on http://www.vanheusden.com/mboxstats/.
-As far as I can tell, the author does not keep the mboxstats source code in public version control repository.
+As far as I can tell, the author does not keep the mboxstats source code in a public version control repository.
 The first Conservatory import was based on version 3.0 from http://www.vanheusden.com/mboxstats/mboxstats-3.0.tgz in Dec 2013.
 Later, the changes for version 3.1 were brought in on